Tarela/PATTY/README.md

 - -\-keeptmp
 [optional] Whether or not to keep the intermediate results (tmpResults/)

-## 8. Reproduce cell clustering results using the PATTY package
+## 8. Reproduce results using the PATTY package
 Users can reproduce the bulk correction data in the manuscript (Figure 4A, H3K27me3 CUT&Tag data in K562) by running PATTY with the following command line:
 ```sh
 $ PATTY -m bulk -c ${path}/testdata_bulk_H3K27me3_reads.bed.gz -a ${path}/testdata_bulk_ATAC_reads.bed.gz -f H3K27me3 -o testdata_bulk_H3K27me3